garrynsk/gatsby-seo-starter/README.md

 #### Social

-For social buttons is used sharethis service.
-You can configure it in components/seo/seo.tsx.
+For social buttons is used addthis service.
+You can configure it in templates/post.tsx.

-For social icons is used react-icons/lib/fa.
-You can configure it in components/footer/footer.tsx
+For social icons is used fontawesome.
+You can configure it in components/socialButtons/socialButtons.tsx

-In the file parser/parser.tsx is stored a parser for google API.
+In the file parser/parser.tsx is stored a parser for github API.

 #### Embed

 You can include or exclude scripts for embed links from templates/post.tsx.

 Oh, I forgot some issues.
 The first one with repositories' readme.
 Starter doesn't fetch images and code from readme, it fetches text anyway, but I hope I find time to deal with it.
 And the second one is performance.
-It is not notoriously slow, but doesn't perform as fast as I expected.
-So, if anyone can advise me how to improve the situation, it will be great.
+The blog is not notoriously slow, but doesn't perform as fast as I expected.
+I think, tree-shaking could improve the situation, but Gatsby, unfortunately, still uses Webpack 1.
+So, if anyone can advise me how to speed up the blog, it will be great.

 ### Enjoi!